 This spicy, creamy, fresh Mexican dip goes wonderfully with a whole host of meals – or just spread it on some toast or dip in some breadsticks for a healthy mid-afternoon treat.

 Have we inspired your taste buds?
-If you make any of the recipes in this article, please let us know in the comments below – or take a photo and share it on our Facebook page.
-If you have any go-to leftover recipes that we’ve missed out, tell us about them!
+If you make any of the recipes in this article, please let us know in the comments below – or take a photo and share it on ours.
+If you have any go-to leftover recipes that we’ve missed out on, tell us about them!